 The useful lives used in the calculation of depreciation are given within the Accounting Policies for Property, Plant and Equipment.

 Capital Commitments

-At 31 March 2021, the Council had entered into a number of contracts for the construction for enhancement of Property, Plant and Equipment in 2021/2022 and future years.
+At 31 March 2023, the Council had entered into a number of contracts for the construction or the enhancement of Property, Plant and Equipment in 2023/2024 and future years.
 The major commitments are: